-18.3.1 All complaints against an REC, for matters as described above, should be submitted directly to the REC chairperson, who should make every effort to investigate the

-- 18.3.2 Only complaints that cannot be resolved effectively by the REC chairperson, or that are deemed to be irresolvable by either the researcher or REC chairperson, should be submitted to the SREC. - 18.3.3 The chairperson of the SREC shall notify the chairperson of the REC that a complaint has been made against the REC, inform him/her of the nature and substance of the complaint and request that he/she responds in writing to the complaint, providing sufficient detail. - 18.3.4 The chairperson of the SREC shall appoint an ad-hoc committee to investigate the complaint and report back to the full SREC at a forthcoming meeting.
-Where necessary the subcommittee may need to interview the complainant, the chairperson and/or other persons. - 18.3.5 The SREC shall compile a report of its findings and recommended action.
-The report shall be submitted to the Vice Rector: Research, the chairperson of the REC and other parties if deemed necessary by the SREC. - 18.3.6 The PI shall be notified of the outcome of the SREC investigation.
+- 18.3.1 All complaints against an HREC, for matters as described above, should be submitted directly to the HREC Chairperson, who should make every effort to investigate the complaint thoroughly, resolve the issue and communicate the outcome of the investigation to the complainant. - 18.3.2 Only complaints that cannot be resolved effectively by the HREC Chairperson, or that are deemed to be irresolvable by either the researcher or HREC Chairperson, should be submitted to the Senate Research Ethics Committee (SREC). - 18.3.3 The Chairperson of the SREC shall notify the Chairperson of the HREC that a complaint has been made against the HREC, inform him/her of the nature and substance of the complaint and request that he/she responds in writing to the complaint, providing sufficient detail. - 18.3.4 The Chairperson of the SREC shall appoint an ad-hoc committee to investigate the complaint and report back to the full SREC at a forthcoming meeting.
+Where necessary the subcommittee may need to interview the complainant, the Chairperson and/or other persons. - 18.3.5 The SREC shall compile a report of its findings and recommended action.
+The report shall be submitted to the Vice Rector: Research, the Chairperson of the REC and other parties if deemed necessary by the SREC. - 18.3.6 The PI shall be notified of the outcome of the SREC investigation.

-19. REFERENCES / SOURCE DOCUMENTS
+19. REFERENCES AND SOURCE DOCUMENTS

-Codes and Guidelines
+Codes, Regulations and Guidelines